aristanetworks/avd/ansible_collections/arista/avd/examples/l2ls-fabric/README.md

     ???+ Note

         To create L3 SVIs on the spines, we need to utilize an L3 VRF.
-In our case, we will use the default VRF. `VLANS` is simply a name to organize VRFs and SVIs.
+In our case, we will use the default VRF. `VLANS` is simply a name for organizing VRFs and SVIs.
 You may change it to your liking.

     ``` yaml
     ---